McArcady/lnp-forge/README.md

 `bin/lnp-forge build`
 -> download and build components of your LazyNewbPack

+The pack is ready to use in: `.build/src/lnp-x.xx` (and can be moved elsewhere)

 ### Features:
 Components of the pack are downloaded and built from their original repository.
 No prebuilt binaries from Armok knows where!
 Includes: